addyyang/addyyang.github.io/README.md

 We plan on approaching this problem in several ways, with a more expansive dataset that details predicted vs. actual departure times of previous flights, airlines, # of passengers (including seats oversold and passengers on standby), weather (eg. temperature, precipitation, fog), flight volume at airports, and aircraft type (eg. age, size).
 We also plan to look at this problem at multiple scales, using regression, clustering, and classification techniques to predict the exact length of flight delays, category of delay (i.e. <30 mins, 30-60 mins, etc.), and simply the existence of a delay.

 ### Problem Definition
-Airline delays are a frustration for passengers, and there are few resources available to predict which routes, airlines, and/or airports commonly have the most delays.
-Our motivation is that travelers should know when delays are most likely to occur, so they can plan their travels accordingly, and help airports and airlines to provide more reliable information about their operations and improve service quality and customer satisfaction.
+Airline delays are a frustration for passengers, and there are few resources available to accurately forecast potential delays.
+Our motivation is to help travelers determine when delays are most likely to occur, and airports and airlines provide more reliable information about their operations.

 ### Methods
 #### Data Preprocessing Methods